katamaranov/DEMOPROJECT-Laravel-URL-Shortener/README.md

 ➖ real-sharding

 ![sample image](sample.png)
-⚠️This is my project from college with pseudo-sharding.
-It's like a sandbox.
-A branch with real sharding in mongodb will be added soon⚠️
 ___
 ### The following instructions are for testing on your local computer
 1. copy this project